 It's difficult to reserve a compliant vehicle through a rental car company in advance.
 If you peruse the website of your favorite brand, there is typically not a search option for 4WD vehicles.

-Most SUVs and pickup trucks come with AWD or 4WD, so you're covered if you rent a vehicle in these categories.
+Most SUVs and pickup trucks come with AWD or 4WD, and you're covered if your vehicle has it.
 But when we called the rental car agencies at Denver International Airport, none could guarantee the availability of a vehicle with four- or all-wheel drive.

 Installing chains would bring you in compliance with the law but rental car companies won't allow snow chains on their vehicles.
 The rule stems from fear that chains can damage the vehicles and the belief that many people don't know how to properly install tire chains.

-At AutoSlash, we can help you search for 4WD vehicles in areas with winter weather—but be prepared to pay more.
+At AutoSlash, we can help you search for SUVs and trucks in areas with winter weather—but be prepared to pay more.
 During snow storms and other projected periods of high demand such as holidays, we will often see these vehicles renting for more than $300 per day.

-If you're concerned about securing an AWD or 4WD vehicle, feel free to email us directly at email@example.com.
+If you're concerned about securing an AWD or 4WD vehicle, follow our tips below to maximize your chances of getting one.

 How To Boost Your Chances for Snagging a 4WD or AWD Vehicle